dkunkler/LabelMaker/README.md

 Now that you have ruby, you’ll need to set up certificates so you have permission to add labels to your repos.

 Got to https://github.com/settings/security
-	-> Developer Settings
+    -> Developer Settings.
-	-> Personal access tokens
+    -> Personal access tokens.
-	-> Generate new token
+    -> Generate new token.
-		-> Add a note so you know how you plan to use this token, e.g. Label Maker -> Under Select Scopes, check `repo` box
+    -> Add a note so you know how you plan to use this token, e.g. Label Maker.
+        -> Under Select Scopes, check `repo` box.
-	-> Generate token
+        -> Generate token.
 COPY THIS TOKEN INFORMATION, so you can access it in the future.

 To use the newly created token: